 In the beauty industry, it’s rare to see a product that has existed for almost two decades suddenly spike in popularity, especially within a new demographic from its originally-intended audience.
 Dermal fillers have been around for 16 years, but they’ve had quite a renaissance in the last five.
-This is due largely in-part to women like Kylie Jenner who are more open about their use of filler to accentuate their features; Jenner even even created a multi-million dollar cosmetics empire around the buzz of her lip fillers.
-Recently, in her Paper Magazine cover story, Kylie admitted that her face has transformed, but not due to any facelifts or cut-crease shadow applications.
+This is due largely in part to celebs like Kylie Jenner who are open about their use of filler to accentuate their features.
+In her Paper Magazine cover story, Jenner admitted that her face has transformed, but not due to any facelifts or cut-crease shadow application.
 Her explanation was simple: "It's fillers.
 I'm not denying that."

-But what really are fillers, and what are the apprehensions around using them, aside from the evaporating social stigmas)?
+But what are fillers, really, and what are the apprehensions around using them (aside from the evaporating social stigmas)?
 We discuss it all below.

 What Are the Different Types of Filler?

-Firstly, there are a lot of options when it comes to types of filler.
-There are two principle manufacturers of injectable filler: the publicly-traded company Allergan, and Galderma, a wholly-owned subsidiary of Nestlé (yes, like the chocolate).
-Allergan is also the manufacturer of the widely-known and trademarked botulinum toxin wrinkle preventer, Botox, along with several models of the most-commonly used silicone breast implants.
+Firstly, there are many options when it comes to the types of filler.
+There are two principal manufacturers of injectable filler: the publicly-traded company Allergan, and Galderma, a wholly-owned subsidiary of Nestlé (yes, like the chocolate).
+Allergan is also the manufacturer of the widely-known and trademarked botulinum toxin wrinkle treatment, Botox, along with several models of the most commonly used silicone breast implants.
 It’s safe to say that Allergan dominates much of the cosmetic enhancement market.

-On June 5, 2006, Allergan announced the FDA’s approval of a family of hyaluronic acid (HA) dermal fillers for long-lasting correction of facial wrinkles and folds called Juvdérm.
-Juvéderm is a natural, biodegradable product, as is Galderma’s product, Restylane, and its family of competitive HA dermal fillers.
+On June 5, 2006, Allergan announced the FDA’s approval of Juvedérm, a family of hyaluronic acid (HA) dermal fillers for long-lasting correction of facial wrinkles and folds.
+Juvéderm is a natural, biodegradable product (as is Galderma’s product, Restylane and its family of competitive HA dermal fillers).

-Today, both the Juvéderm and Restylane families of dermal fillers each have five different, but comparable products to address various facial concerns, like smoothing wrinkles and adding volume to sunken or depressed areas.
-Fillers also have different molecule designations, like high G prime.
-High G prime indicates a greater general density, or a thicker filler, which is more-likely used in areas to build more structure, like the cheekbones and mandible.
+Today in the U.S., both the Juvéderm and Restylane families of dermal fillers each have five different but comparable products to address various facial concerns, such as smoothing wrinkles and adding volume to sunken or depressed areas.
+Fillers also have different molecule designations, like high G Prime.

 How Are Fillers Used?